The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Call your doctor if you have are sick with a fever and vomiting or diarrhea, or if you are sweating more than usual.
-You can easily become dehydrated while taking lithium, which may affect your dose needs.
+You can easily become dehydrated while taking Eskalith, which may affect your dose needs.
 Do not change your dose or medication schedule without your doctor's advice.

 Drink extra fluids each day to prevent dehydration.